CeciliaZhang/-CeciliaZhang-.github-io/_posts/2016-10-1-artificial-intelligence.md

 author: Chenchen Zhang
 ---

+> This article was published in Chinese; here I translated it into English.

 One of the most influential events across the world this March would be the Go match between Lee Sedol, one of the world’s top Go players, and AlphaGo, a specialized artificial intelligence (AI) for Go developed by Google DeepMind.
 At first, people were astonished at how well AlphaGo played; then